 How do families complete and submit the Free and Reduced Meals Application?
 That’s a great question!
 We have paper applications available at each school.
 Once completed, just turn it in to the school kitchen manager.
-Online applications can also be completed at www.EZMealApp.com.
+Online applications can also be completed at the EZMealApp website.

 The Nutrition and Wellness Department serves an impressive amount of meals each school year; the big cafeteria debate is pizza or mini waffles and chicken strips.
 What’s the most popular meal being served?
 Our department serves 15,000-17,000 meals daily between breakfasts, lunches, and snacks.
 And yes, some of our most popular meals include the Mini Waffles and Chicken Strips, Wild Mike’s Pizza (Cheese and Pepperoni), Nachos with Taco Meat, and of course, the classic Chicken Nuggets with Wheat Roll.

 Many parents review the meal menus and help their children select meal options that are being served in the cafeteria.
 How can parents and students access the menus?
 We actually encourage parents to help their children make menu selections.
-Menus are available at www.pvschools.net/about/nutrition-and-wellness.
-Parents can print the menu and hang it on the refrigerator for easy reviewing access or view online menus through “My School Menus” at www.myschoolmenus.com/instance/486/district/469.
+Menus are available on the district's Nutrition and Wellness webpage.
+Parents can print the menu and hang it on the refrigerator for easy reviewing access or view online menus through “My School Menus."
 For the online menu, parents just need to select which school their child attends and then pick either breakfast or lunch.

 We’re curious to know more about what happens behind the scenes in the kitchens of our school cafeterias.
 What’s a typical day like for a Nutrition and Wellness employee?
 Our kitchens are incredibly busy, with the majority of our staff starting between 6-7 a.m. to begin breakfast preparation.
 Some of our sites feed 400-500 students daily; therefore, behind the scene, there is a lot of work to be done to get these meals ready for service.
 With meals being free this year, we have seen an increase in participation compared to last school year.
 In fact, we are looking for more kitchen staff at several locations, so if you are interested in working with us, please call the Nutrition and Wellness office at 602-449-2274!